jeffsrobertson/cityscapes-semantic-segmentation/README.md

 ## Dependencies

-This project used Pytorch for training and Torchvision to access the Cityscapes dataset.
+This project uses Pytorch for training and Torchvision to access the Cityscapes dataset.
 These can be downloaded using pip, via the following commands:

 > pip install torch
 >